Quick Access to ConsumerLab

 Please email us at firstname.lastname@example.org for pricing.
 Include information about your group and contact information.

-You are welcome to print out reports for your individual use.
+Members are welcome to print out reports for their individual use.

 We are continually testing products and posting new reports and updates.
-On a rotating basis we completely update the Product Review reports, testing a new group of products so that every popular report is updated approximately every two to three years.
+On a rotating basis we completely update the Product Review reports, testing a new group of products so that every popular report is updated approximately every two to four years.
 The products that we select for testing change with each report, allowing you to see results for a variety of current products.
 We publish the results for every product selected.
 If you no longer see a product listed in a report, it means that it was not selected for the most recent testing.
-Keep in mind that there are over 1,000 brands of supplements sold in the U.S. and we can only test so many.
-Subscribers are welcome to suggest products which they would like to see tested.
+Keep in mind that there are over 1,000 brands of supplements sold in the U.S. and over 30,000 products and we can only test so many.
+Subscribers are welcome to suggest products that they would like to see tested.

 Companies are welcome to have their products tested through our Voluntary Certification Program.
 Products that pass testing in this program are added to the respective reports and are noted as having been voluntarily tested.

-If you are a company whose product has failed testing in one of our reviews, you may obtain additional information and a sample of the tested product at no cost, as described in our Policy Toward Manufacturers of Products that Fail to Pass CL Testing.
-For more information, contact firstname.lastname@example.org.
+If you are a company whose product has failed testing in one of our reviews, you may obtain additional information at no cost, as described in our Policy Toward Manufacturers of Products that Fail to Pass CL Testing.
+For more information, contact email@example.com.

-Due to the large volume of messages that ConsumerLab.com receives, we can not reply to every e-mail.
-We will do our best to respond to as many as possible and in a timely manner.
+Due to the large volume of messages that ConsumerLab.com receives, we cannot reply to every e-mail.
+We do our best to respond to as many as possible and in a timely manner.

-Please note that ConsumerLab.com is unable to respond to questions concerning the test status of products not reported on its Web site.
-Nor can we dispense medical advice.
-Other questions relating to our research can be sent to email@example.com.
+Please note that ConsumerLab.com is unable to dispense medical advice nor respond to questions concerning the test status of products not reported on its Web site.
+Other questions relating to our research can be sent to firstname.lastname@example.org.

 Custom Analysis and Consulting